Canada's 3iQ Files to List Solana ETP in Toronto

 3iQ was a leader in getting some of the first crypto ETFs past the finish line and listed on the TSX

-- Canadian asset manager 3iQ announced it has filed a prospectus to list a Solana ETF in Toronto.
+- Canadian asset manager 3iQ announced it has filed a prospectus to list a Solana ETP in Toronto.

 - 3iQ was one of the first fund managers to launch a publicly traded Bitcoin fund, as well as an Ether fund in Toronto

-Note: UPDATE (June 20, 21:42 UTC): Updates with additional quotes